rest-for-physics/rest-for-physics.github.io/downloading.md

 python3 pull-submodules --clean
 ```

-You may make sure the change took place by checking the status and commit history.
+To make sure that the change took place check the status and commit history.

 ```
 git status
 git log
 ```

+The `--clean` flag will assure that the official version of the submodule will be downloaded.
+If you added changes to any submodule be aware that calling again to `python3 pull-submodules.py --clean` will bring the state of submodules to the official ones at the main repository.
+REMOVING! any commits you may have at the submodule and that were not pushed to a remote.

 ### Pulling private project submodules

-If you have pulled changes in a particular submodule, or added your own commits, be aware that calling again to `python3 pull-submodules.py` will bring the state of submodules to the official ones at the main repository.
-REMOVING! any commits you may have at the submodule and that were not pushed to a remote.

 If you have access to private repositories, related to projects or experiments inside the REST community you may pull those executing an additional command.